 Blinds and shutters can also be incorporated.
 For example, Internorm windows are available with blinds integrated into the glass, but on the outside of the main triple-glazed glass unit so that solar energy is blocked from the outside.

 Passive House products are unique and highly technical, and as such should only be installed by people fully trained in Passive House installation.
-Our installations teams at Spectrum are Passive House trained, and also have extensive expirience in Passive House installation.
+Our installations teams at Spectrum are Passive House trained, and also have extensive experience in Passive House installation.

 High performance passive house windows are an essential part of the standard.
 The requirement for Passive House is that the windows must have a Uw value of not more than 0.8 W/(m²K).
 The Uw value reflects the level of heat-loss in the glass, spacers, frame and in the connection between the frame and the wall.There is often a need for energy control systems such as solar glass, and sun shading devices to achieve maximum benefit.